inmhallur/reading-list/README.md

 - http://a.co/4iM98al (The Power of Habit: Why We Do What We Do in Life and Business [Charles Duhigg])
 - http://a.co/cQ41Ze1 (Developer Hegemony: the future of Labor)
 - http://99u.adobe.com/book/manage-your-day-to-day-2
+- http://a.co/j2FG62c (Deep Work: Rules for Focused Success in a Distracted World [Cal Newport])

 ## Resource Mining (may be time consuming)